bal-sm/repo-for-learning/systems/programming/python_django/Django-Documentation/0_etc/1_howto/4_custom-model-fields.md

 - Our `HandField` accepts most of the standard field options _(see the list below)_, but we ensure it has a fixed length, since it only needs to hold 52 card values plus their suits; 104 characters in total.

+Note:
+> Many of Django’s model fields accept options that they don’t do anything with.
+For example, you can pass both [`editable`](https://docs.djangoproject.com/en/5.0/ref/models/fields/#django.db.models.Field.editable) and [`auto_now`](https://docs.djangoproject.com/en/5.0/ref/models/fields/#django.db.models.DateField.auto_now) to a [`django.db.models.DateField`](https://docs.djangoproject.com/en/5.0/ref/models/fields/#django.db.models.DateField) and it will ignore the [`editable`](https://docs.djangoproject.com/en/5.0/ref/models/fields/#django.db.models.Field.editable) parameter ([`auto_now`](https://docs.djangoproject.com/en/5.0/ref/models/fields/#django.db.models.DateField.auto_now) being set implies `editable=False`).
+No error is raised in this case.
+>
+> This behavior simplifies the field classes, because they don’t need to check for options that aren’t necessary.
+They pass all the options to the parent class and then don’t use them later on.
+It’s up to you whether you want your fields to be more strict about the options they select, or to use the more permissive behavior of the current fields.

 ...

 ### ...